-1. General
+1 General

-a.
+- a.
 The state aid authorized by s.
-93.23 (1), Stats., may be paid on net premiums paid by a county or district fair.
-The department may withhold state premium aid from any fair that does not enforce animal health provisions under ch.
+93.23 (1), Stats., may be paid on net premiums paid by a fair.
+The department may withhold state premium aid from any fair that does not enforce animal health pro- visions under ch.
 ATCP 10 that are applicable to animals exhibited at the fair.
-State aid will be paid only on premiums actually paid by bank check or draft. b.
+State aid will be paid only on premiums actually paid by bank check or draft. - b.
 No deductions may be made from premium money won by an exhibitor.
 Premiums may, however, be withheld where exhibition rules established by the fair association are violated.
-A written statement of violation shall be submitted to the department to justify action taken by a local fair.
+A writ- ten statement of violation shall be submitted to the department to justify actions taken by a fair. - c.

-c.
 Premiums offered shall be definite in amount.
-No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason.
+No decrease or increase in published premiums may be made because of the financial condition or the organization or for any other reason. - e.
+No fair may receive state aid for a premium awarded to any exhibitor in the open division if that exhibitor entered the same exhibit in the junior division at the same fair.
+This paragraph does not apply if the exhibit was entered in the junior division only as part of a herd group, carcass class or performance class. - f.
+No state aid will be paid on the cost of ribbons, cups, trophy prizes or entertainment contests.